georgringer/news/Documentation/Main/ExtendNews/ExtendFlexforms/Index.rst

 ^^^^^^^^^^^^^^^^

-Following fields of the plugin configuration can be extended without overrwriting the complete flexform configuration.
+Following fields of the plugin configuration can be extended without overriding the complete flexform configuration.

 Selectbox “Sort by”